So, you want to know how I work, and ultimately how I go about documenting your wedding? Well, let’s get into it….

 Personally, I find it really difficult to pigeonhole myself into a particular style or genre, that’s not to say I have anything against photographers who do label themselves, far from it, but for me, there are elements of each one of those tags that could apply to my work.
 I see my photography as an artistic collaboration, a collaboration between myself and my couples, and a relationship that means far more than just being a wedding photographer.

-Dominic and Beth who married at Hedsor House recently left me a review, and a snippet of that review really stood out whilst I was re-writing this page, and they said:
+Dominic and Beth who married at Hedsor House recently left me a review, and a snippet of that review really stood out whilst I was writing this page, and they said:

 “So many of our guests commented on your style; mingling without obtrusion to capture the vibe of the day.
 It was the same for Beth and I – it was like being photographed by a friend.”

 I take huge pride, not only in the work I produce, but by the means in which I go about producing it.
-I never take for granted that decision couples make before booking me, and ultimately, the trust they place in me to produce their images.
+I never take for granted that decision couples make before booking me, and ultimately, the trust they place in me to produce their images in a way that aligns for us all creatively.

 From the second I step out of my car on the morning of a wedding, right through to the moment I get back in at the end of the night, I don’t stop making creative decisions.